 Dry Eye Syndrome

 Dry eye syndrome is a chronic and typically progressive condition that, depending on its cause and severity, may not be completely curable.
-Depending on its cause and severity, it may not be completely curable.
-But in most cases, dry eyes can be managed successfully, usually resulting in noticeably greater eye comfort, fewer dry eye symptoms, and many times sharper vision as well.
+Thankfully, in most cases dry eyes can be managed successfully resulting in noticeably greater eye comfort, fewer dry eye symptoms, and often sharper vision as well.

 Dr. Arey completed advanced fellowship training in cornea and external disease at the University of Texas Southwestern Medical Center in Dallas, including the treatment of complex dry eye patients, and is pleased to bring that training to his patients at FMC Eye Specialists.